Risingson/eveeyedocs/docs/data/database.md

 Will color each distinct value or label with an own color.
 If a label and a value were entered the vlaue will be used for selecting a color automatically.

 ### Linear
 Only numeric values can be colored using this mode.
-The lowest and highest value's colors can be set via the set
+The lowest and highest value's colors can be set via the set's details.
+Other value's colors get interpolated.

 ### Logarithmic
 Only numeric values can be colored using this mode.
+The lowest and highest value's colors can be set via the set's details.
+Other value's colors get interpolated.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyNDk2MTE3MCw0MDk3NTAwLC0yMjUyMD
+eyJoaXN0b3J5IjpbNzMwNzI5NTIyLDQwOTc1MDAsLTIyNTIwNT
-UxNTEsMjAyNDQ5MTU1NF19
+E1MSwyMDI0NDkxNTU0XX0=
 -->